 More than 1,000 suppliers provide digital specialist services, including:

-- digital outcomes, eg a booking system or an accessibility audit
+- digital outcomes, for example a booking system or an accessibility audit

-- digital specialists, eg product managers or developers
+- digital specialists, for example product managers or developers

 - user research studios